-The final course task is to complete a series of short answer questions related to the course objectives, responding to specific questions/prompts (provided within the link for the assignment).
-A link for this assignment will be available on Blackboard.
+The final course task is to complete a series of short-answer questions related to the course objectives, responding to specific questions/prompts.
+A link for this assignment will be available on Blackboard - and will contain the questions to be addressed.
 Each element/question will require at most around a one to three paragraph response.
 The instructor will grade this assignment subjectively - your goal is to respond comprehensively in detail to the prompts on the template.
 Do not respond with generalities.
 The final paper attempts to assess your overall attainment of the course objectives.
 Please note that this is an assessment and accountability tool, not exactly a pedagogical tool.